 \subsection{Topological descriptions}

 In this subsection, we give a topological description of acylindricity, and compare the skinning maps for circle packings with Thurston's skinning maps.
-The aim is to provide motivation and connect our combinatorially definition to many well-known concepts in hyperbolic geometry and topology.
-Our proof of the Bounded Image Theorem is self-contained and does not require this connection.
+The aim is to provide motivation and connect our combinatorial definition to many well-known concepts in hyperbolic geometry and topology.
+Our proof of the Bounded Image Theorem (Theorem~\ref{thm:bit} and \ref{thm:bitr}) is self-contained and does not require this connection.